jpegleg/k3s-dragon-eggs/README.md

 K3S has a little more control, although still is a "supplied build" of kubernetes.

-There are plenty of clusters where I would do something other than microk8s or k3s, however both of microk8s and k3s are very easy to use and with that, easy for developers to reproduce configurations.
+There are plenty of clusters where I would do something other than microk8s or k3s, however both microk8s and k3s are very easy to use and with that, easy for developers to reproduce configurations.
 Microk8s has an "EKS" configuration option available that mimics the AWS EKS modules, which can be useful for constructing individual developer test replicas when EKS is used in production.